-A study of the anatomy of the voice and the singing process.
+A study of the anatomy of the voice and the mechanics of singing.
 An exploration of the techniques and methods most commonly used in teaching voice.
 A survey of related topics such as diction, repertoire, vocal health, and voice classification.
-Prerequisite: one year of MUAP 111 and one year of MUAP 211.
+Members of the class will teach voice lessons for which basic piano skills are required.
+Prerequisite: Four semesters of MUAP 111.